phun-ky/phun-ky.github.io/src/assets/posts/2023-10-05-create-a-simple-vanilla-javascript-spa.md

 };
 ```

-{% message type="important" "Important" %}
+{% message type="important" title="Important" %}

 Notice the usage of the `data-link` attribute?
 This is to make sure we are using
-the built in method of navigating in the SPA, so we can use `pushState`
+the built in method of navigating in the SPA, so we can use `pushState`.

 {% /message %}